 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
-Recently we have done water main upgrades in the Green Hall and Science Center area.
-We are currently in the process of a new main line/meter/pressure reducing station at Fiske Path, where our major Town connection is.
-This will result in a new water services to Fiske House, Page School, Daycare and the Weston Terrace apartments, as well as a more secure backup to Town of Wellesley water should we need it due to an unforeseen emergency situation.
+Recently we have done water main upgrades in the Fiske Path area.
+We installed a new main line/meter/pressure reducing station at Fiske Path, where our major Town connection is.
+This resulted in a new water services to Fiske House, Page School, Daycare and the Weston Terrace apartments, as well as a more secure backup to Town of Wellesley water should we need it due to an unforeseen emergency situation.
+The College has installed a new polyphosphate injection system which will go online in 2024.
+The waterfall water supply will be removed from potable water supply in 2024 and put on a non-treated well of its own.
+We are in the process of designing a new water distribution station located in the Physical plant location that will contain a new permanent PFAS treatment station.
+We also have hired a new Water Operator position whose sole focus is water supply and maintenance.